Skip to main content

 For the complete breakdown of every model, see our LLM pricing comparison table.

-The practical implication: your prompt design matters more than model choice for cost control.
-Reducing output length (with max_tokens or explicit instructions) often saves more than switching models, because output tokens are the expensive part.
+Key takeaway: Context window size matters for cost.
+Models with larger windows (Gemini's 1-2M tokens) let you send more context per request, but more context means more input tokens billed.
+Your prompt design matters more than model choice for cost control — reducing output length (with max_tokens or explicit instructions) often saves more than switching models, because output tokens are the expensive part.

 The hidden cost: reasoning tokens